Los Angeles Travel Guide

 Right next to Hollywood is WeHo, West Hollywood, mostly known for exuberant gay nightlife, sleek boutique hotels and the Design District, home to many fashion boutiques, galleries and interior design showrooms.
 Take a stroll on Rodeo Drive and in the neighbourhood of Beverly Hills for upscale boutique and window shopping, where Prada, Gucci and Co. consider their home.
 Don’t miss the Museum Row on Miracle Mile, a stretch on Wilshire Blvd between Fairfax Avenue and La Brea Avenue.
 It houses some of the best and most popular LA museums, one of them being the LA County Museum of Art.

 And the list of things to do in Los Angeles goes on.
 Downtown Los Angeles, known as DTLA, is now the hot spot for great city lifestyle paired with architectural bliss.
 Countless styles can be found, especially Beaux-Arts and Art Deco gems.
 DTLA is also known as the hub for remarkable restaurants, cafes and bars, some of them located in restored landmark buildings from the early 20th century, fused with contemporary design elements.
-A Downtown tour should be done on foot, starting at the ACE Hotel passing the Eastern Building, continuing to the classic Biltmore Hotel, the Disney Hall by Frank Gehry and the recently opened The Broad.
+A Downtown tour should be done on foot, starting at the ACE Hotel passing the Eastern Building, continuing to the classic Biltmore Hotel, the Walt Disney Concert Hall by Frank Gehry and the recently opened The Broad.